lambdaclass/cairo-vm_in_go/README.md

 }
 ```

 In order to store it as a `BuiltinRunner` we will have to implement the `BuiltinRunner` interface.
-Aside from `AddValidationRule` &`DeduceMemoryCell`, most builtins share the same bahaviour in their methods, so we can just port them from the builtin runners we implemented before:
+Aside from `AddValidationRule` & `DeduceMemoryCell`, most builtins share the same behaviour in their methods, so we can just port them from the builtin runners we implemented before:

 ```go